 Students’ literacy skills grew the equivalent of a half to almost a full year of extra school.

-Research replicates and extends statistically significant findings from a 2014 study, shows an even larger effect size, and demonstrates an even stronger impact with at‐risk students.
+Research replicates and extends statistically significant findings from a 2014 study, shows an even larger effect size, and demonstrates a very powerful impact with at‐risk students.

 Hundreds of reading and math tutors still needed throughout Minnesota.